It was pointed out to me that I've reached a bit of a milestone, and it might be interesting to do a bit of a review. So I shall...

 I needed to conquer 2 and 3 to ensure 1 didn't happen.
 I tried a scripted presentation to 200 people and it was awful.
 NI offered to send me on training, but I was too traumatised for that.

 A couple of things changed my attitude, I started CSLUG and regularly presented and was never nervous.
 These presentations were technical in nature and on subjects that I could talk about unscripted.
 The other thing I observed was that the ripples you cause in life are tiny!, people barely notice you as they are wrapped up in their own stuff.
-To an introvert like me this was a massive gift, I no longer had to confirm to anyone's expectation.
+To an introvert like me this was a massive gift, I no longer had to conform to anyone's expectation.

 I've now presented to peeps all over the world and some people enjoy it, I actually quite enjoy it now and don't get nervous at all.